VietHaDuong/cp3402/journal.md

 Description:
 Creating a theme from scratch allows me to have full control over customising what I want.
 However, it is also more complex than an existed theme, as there are new learning curves which will required more time to do research and develop.
 And there are more effort required in maintaining the theme.

+# 29/7/2024 -  week 9: Sass

+Description:
+Sass and Scss help me breaking down CSS stylesheet into small, manageable parts.
+It is also easier to maintain and update the code in the future.
+In conclusion, sass help me write cleaner, more structure and scalable stylesheet which will improve my project as a whole.